 Control of a two link planar manipulator with one flexible link executing constrained and unconstrained maneuvers is considered.
 The dynamic model includes the impact force generated during the transition from an unconstrained to a constrained segment of the robotic task.
 The linear quadratic Gaussian/loop transfer recovery (LQG/LTR) design methodology is exploited to design a robust feedback control system that can handle modeling errors and sensor noise, and operate on Cartesian space trajectory errors.
 The LQG/LTR compensator together with a feedforward loop is used to control the flexible manipulator.
 Simulation results are presented.

-B. O. Choi and K. Krishnamurthy, "Position and Force Control of Flexible Robotic Manipulators Using the LQG/LTR Design Methodology," Proceedings of the American Control Conference (1991, Boston, MA), vol. 2, pp. 1913-1914, American Automatic Control Council, Green Valley, AZ, Jun 1991.
+B. O. Choi and K. Krishnamurthy, "Position and Force Control of Flexible Robotic Manipulators using the LQG/LTR Design Methodology," Proceedings of the American Control Conference (1991, Boston, MA), vol. 2, pp. 1913 - 1914, American Automatic Control Council, Jun 1991.

 Mechanical and Aerospace Engineering